shayakchemistry/DataSciencePrep/AlgoProject/README.md

 ##### Open Addressing - Linear Probing

 Linear probing is a scheme categorized under open addressing.
 When the hash function causes a collision by mapping a new key to a cell of the hash table that is already occupied by another key, linear probing searches the table for the closest following free location and inserts the new key there.
 Lookups are performed in the same way, by searching the table sequentially starting at the position given by the hash function, until finding a cell with a matching key or an empty cell.
+This method looks like:

+- If slot hash(x) % S is full, then we try (hash(x) + 1) % S
+- If (hash(x) + 1) % S is also full, then we try (hash(x) + 2) % S
+- If (hash(x) + 2) % S is also full, then we try (hash(x) + 3) % S

+This is demonstrated in LPHashTable.cpp

 ##### Open Addressing - Quadratic Probing

-Quadratic probing is an open-addressing scheme where we look for i2‘th slot in i’th iteration if the given hash value x collides in the hash table.
+Quadratic probing is an open-addressing scheme where we look for i^2‘th slot in i’th iteration if the given hash value x collides in the hash table.
 It is done using the following method.
 Let hash(x) be the slot index computed using the hash function for an value x.

 - If the slot hash(x) % S is full, then we try (hash(x) + 1*1) % S.
 - If (hash(x) + 1*1) % S is also full, then we try (hash(x) + 2*2) % S.
 - If (hash(x) + 2*2) % S is also full, then we try (hash(x) + 3*3) % S.
 - This process is repeated for all the values of i until an empty slot is found.

+This is demonstrated in QPHashTable.cpp

 ##### Open Addressing - Double Hashing

 Double hashing is a collision resolving technique in Open Addressed Hash tables.
 Double hashing uses the idea of applying a second hash function to key when a collision occurs.
+This iterates for all i iterations until an empty slot is found.
+This is demonstrated in DHHashTable.cpp

 ### Recursion

-In this section we mainly focus on recursions.
-The process in which a function calls itself directly or indirectly i s called recursion and the corresponding function is called as recursive function.
+In this section we focus on recursions.
+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
 Using recursive algorithm, certain problems can be solved quite easily.
 In the recursive program, the solution to the base case is provided and the solution of the bigger problem is expressed in terms of smaller problems.
 The idea is to represent a problem in terms of one or more smaller problems, and add one or more base conditions that stop the recursion.
-In the following subsections, we discuss more into the solutions using recursions.
+In the following subsections, we explore into ways to use recurrion strategy to solve some common problems.

 ##### Fibonacci Numbers

 Fibonacci series is a series of numbers formed by the addition of the preceding two numbers in the series.
 The first two terms are zero and one respectively.
 The terms after this are generated by simply adding the previous two terms.
 Using this as a recursive method we do solve this problem.
+This is demonstrated in Fibonacci.cpp

 ##### Tower Of Hanoi